fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_6.md

 - _pytest.ini_ : This is the primary pytest configuration file that allows you to change default behavior.
-Since there are quite a few configuration changes you can make, a big chunk of this chapter is about the settings you can make in pytest.ini.
+Since there are quite a few configuration changes you can make, a big chunk of this lab is about the settings you can make in pytest.ini.
-- _conftest.py_ : This is a local plugin to allow hook functions and fixtures for the directory where the conftest.py file exists and all subdirectories. conftest.py files are covered Chapter 5, Plugins, on page 97.
+- _conftest.py_ : This is a local plugin to allow hook functions and fixtures for the directory where the conftest.py file exists and all subdirectories. conftest.py files are covered Lab 5, Plugins, on page 97.
 - ___init__.py_ : When put into every test subdirectory, this file allows you to have identical test filenames in multiple test directories.
 We’ll look at an example of what can go wrong without __init__.py files in test directories in